Did You Know?

 Our YouTube channel can be found here: https://www.youtube.com/@FWVNWRC/playlists The playlists are organized either by location or by language.

 Below is an example of one of our videos.
-This particular video showcases fully accessible overlooks at the refuges.

-The Spring 2024 edition of Wild Goose Tales, the Friends’ Newsletter is out!
+The Spring 2025 edition of Wild Goose Tales, the Friends’ Newsletter is out!
 Click Here to see the newsletter.
 Thanks to Jennifer Butler for creating the newsletter.

 Our support of the National Wildlife Refuge System is very important, as funding is critical and with your help we can continue to support projects and programs that make the Willamette Valley Refuge Complex an amazing place!
 One of projects that the Friends WVNWRC supported in 2023 was the purchase of a no-till seed drill.
 The seed drill is an important tool for the restoration of native prairie habitats.
 By seeding native grasses without disturbing the soil too much, the drill allows the native grasses to get established before invasive grasses can get a toe hold.